greevdev/SocialSnap/README.md

 # SocialSnap
-A social media website similar to Twitter and Instagram, created for the Python Web Framework course by SoftUni.
+A social media website, created for the Python Web Framework course by SoftUni.